ongkyyyyy/architect/finance/Wallets.md

    - The status of the wallet determines whether users can perform transactions with it.
    - Examples of inactive wallets include unauthorized access attempts, security concerns, or other exceptional cases.

+4. Is Creatable Wallet: An creatable wallet represents the ability to create new wallet by the user directly.
+   - By default, wallets are creatable.
+Users can directly create and transact with the wallets.
+Non creditable wallet only can be created by administrators or designated personnel have the authority to it.
+   - Examples of non creatable wallets include benefits fund, allowance wallet, or other exceptional cases.

-4. Is Creditable Wallet: A wallet represents the accessible to credit (out/withdraw) transaction by the user.
+5. Is Creditable Wallet: A wallet represents the accessible to credit (out/withdraw) transaction by the user.
    - Users can directly initiate credit (out/withdraw) transactions with a creditable wallet.
 When a user wants to transact with a creditable wallet, they can initiate the process by making a request.
    - Examples of non creditable wallets include long term funds, saving plan, or other not withdrawable cases.

-5. Is Debitable Wallet: A wallet represents the accessible to debit (in/deposit) transaction by the user.
+6. Is Debitable Wallet: A wallet represents the accessible to debit (in/deposit) transaction by the user.
    - Users can directly initiate debit (in/deposit) transactions with a debitable wallet.
 When a user wants to transact with a debitable wallet, they can initiate the process by making a request.
    - Examples of non creditable wallets include benefits fund, allowance wallets, or other not addable cases.

-6. Is Public Wallet: A public wallet is accessible by all users, allowing them to view its balance and transaction history.
+7. Is Public Wallet: A public wallet is accessible by all users, allowing them to view its balance and transaction history.
    - By default, wallets are not public.
 In other words, users cannot directly access or transact with a public wallet.
 Only administrators or designated personnel have the authority to manage and withdraw funds from a public wallet.
 It serves as a transparent account for various purposes.
    - Examples of public wallets include collaborative, sharing, and kindness wallet for a common cause.

-7. Is User Wallet: A wallet represents the transactional wallet accessible to the user by default.
+8. Is User Wallet: A wallet represents the transactional wallet accessible to the user by default.
    - In contrast, a non user wallet is not directly transactable by the user.
 Instead, it is managed by an administrator or system.
 Users cannot directly initiate transactions with a non user wallet.
 When a user wants to transact with a non user wallet, they can initiate the process by making a request.
    - Examples of non user wallets include reserved funds that are not available for regular transactions.